zdsman/fsetgrp-api/README.md

 An error will be returned under the following conditions:
 1. The group does not exist
-2. The caller does not have necessary permissions to update the owner
+2. The caller does not have necessary permissions to add assignments
 3. Invalid assignment due to mixed Jurisdictions
-4. Invalid template
+4. Invalid assignment due to Organization Jurisdiction restriction.
+Assignment with Organization jurisdiction can only be in one group.
-5. Unknown rule
+5. Invalid template
-6. Assignment already exists
+6. Unknown assignment
-7. Maximum number of rules exceeded
+7. Assignment already exists

 ```
 add_assignment(GroupFrn='string', AssignmentFrn='string', TemplateFrn='string')